pytchlang/pytch-tutorials/chase/tutorial.md

 {{< commit star-checks-for-catching >}}

+## Fixing a start-up bug

+You might notice that the bird catches the star as soon as we start the program.
+This is because the star hasn't had a chance to move before the bird checks whether it's caught the star.
+We'll work round this problem by making the Bird wait for a tiny delay before starting checking for touching the star:

+{{< commit delay-detect-star-loop >}}

 ## Adding some sound

 To make the game a bit more fun we'll have the bird make an excited